 For some craniotomy procedures, doctors use computers and imaging (magnetic resonance imaging [MRI] or computerized tomography [CT] scans).
 Imaging scans help guide the doctor to the precise location within the brain that is to be treated.
 When imaging procedures are used with craniotomy, it is called stereotactic craniotomy.

-Brain imaging provides a three-dimensional image of brain tissue.
-This helps the doctor distinguish between tumor tissue and healthy tissue.
-It also provides a road map to the precise location of the abnormal tissue.
+Brain imaging provides a three-dimensional (3-D) image of brain tissue.
+This helps the doctor tell the difference between tumor tissue and healthy tissue.
+It also helps map the precise location of the abnormal tissue.

 Doctors may also use craniotomy to take a biopsy of the brain or remove fluid.
 An endoscopic craniotomy involves inserting a lighted scope with a camera into the brain through a small incision in the skull.

-If a portion of the skull bone is permanently removed, it is called craniectomy.
-This is done if swelling is likely after brain surgery or if the skull bone flap cannot be replaced for other reasons.
+If a portion of the skull bone is removed and not immediately replaced, it is called craniectomy.
+This is done if swelling is likely after brain surgery or if the skull bone flap can't be replaced for other reasons.
 After a few months, you may have a follow-up surgery called a cranioplasty.
 During a cranioplasty, the missing piece of skull will be replaced with your original bone or a synthetic material.

 Doctors may do a craniotomy for a variety of reasons, including to: